userlessname/Marvel-Rivals-Undetected-Free-Macro/README.md

 ## Best Use Cases and Supported Heroes:

 Hulk is the best use case, honestly hulk is unusable without this macro.
 It makes hulk s tier.
+Captain america with Suggestion is good.
 Healers are good in general term, especially raccoon and mantis.
 Wolverine becomes good for fast paced action.

 ---